 - a little patience

-As far as I know, Slovak housewives use warm milk to dissolve yeast, although I have seen a few food blogs in English that suggest warm water.
-I remember trying the water when I was younger, but the dough didn’t have the same feel and taste, so I have stuck with milk since then and never revisited the other option.
+Slovaks overwhelmingly use warm milk to dissolve yeast.
+I remember experimenting with warm water when I was younger, but the dough didn’t feel and taste as good as a milky one, so I have stuck with milk and never revisited the other option.

 I pour the milk in a heatproof mug and warm it on a cooker over a low heat.
-Then I transfer a third or half of the warm milk (depending on the amount of the yeast used) to a small glass and crumble the yeast into it.
+Then I transfer a little of the warm milk into a small glass and crumble the yeast into it.

-It’s important to keep the right milk-yeast ratio at this stage.
-If you use too much milk, you’ll drown the yeast and the fermentation will take much longer to start, if at all.
 To facilitate the fermentation process, I always add a pinch of sugar and a pinch of plain wheat flour to the warm milk.
 I stir the yeast well until it dissolves.
 Then I cover the glass and leave it in a warm place.
-Depending on the room temperature, the yeast will take 2 – 7 minutes to rise.
+Depending on the room temperature, the yeast will take 3 – 7 minutes to rise.

-To make the dough, put the flour in a large mixing bowl and add a pinch of salt.
-Remember to stir it well into the flour so that the yeast doesn’t get in direct contact with the salt.
-Pour in the fermented yeast, as well as the remaining warm/lukewarm milk.
+To make the dough, sieve the flour into a large mixing bowl and add a pinch of salt.
+Remember to stir it well into the flour so that the yeast doesn’t come in direct contact with the salt.
+Pour in the fermented yeast, as well as the remaining warm milk.
 A tablespoon or two of oil will add elasticity and shine to your dough.
 When all the ingredients are in there, combine them well to obtain a smooth dough.
 Add some warm water, if needed, to achieve the right consistency of the dough, as specified by the recipe.

 I know there are all sorts of machines to help knead the dough, but I still prefer to do it the old-fashioned way.
 First, I like the feeling of dough moving in between my fingers.
 Second, it helps me better assess its consistency.